s5uishida/docker_open5gs_volte_sms_config/README.md

 <h2 id="changelog">Changelog (summary)</h2>

 - [2023.08.31] Deleted the issue section and added a list of confirmed versions.
+Kamailio's SMSC can now send and receive multi-byte characters without garbled characters.
 - [2023.08.09] Added an issue in my environment.
 - [2023.08.07] Changed the settings for only using `open5gs_hss_cx` branch.
 - [2023.08.05] Added the settings to use VoLTE and SMS with Raspberry Pi 4B.
 However, there is no confirmation of operation.